ananddw24/btyd/docs/source/High Level Overview.md

 ## The `utils.py` File

-In the `utils.py` file we can find some useful functions that are used inside the library and/or can be accessed by the end-user.
-Some of them are listed below:
+In the `utils.py` file we can find some useful functions that are used inside the library [and/or can be accessed by the end-user](https://raw.githubusercontent.com/ColtAllen/btyd/main/docs/call_graph_modules.html).
+(Download the link and open locally in your browser to view the call dependency graph.)
+These functions are also listed below:

 - `calibration_and_holdout_data` : RFM data separated into calibration and holdout.
 - `_find_first_transactions` : DataFrame with the first transactions.